z1digitalstudio/developers-handbook/troubleshooting/nextjs/unexpected-issues-with-query-params.md

 > We want to set our selected job offer card in our query params so that it can be easily shared among users in social media, however, if that query param is not present, we would like to automatically select the first card in the list.

-> When we click in a card, a detailed preview of that job offer appears next to the list.
+> When we click in a card, a detailed preview of that job offer renders next to the list.

 The query param key is `"jobOfferId"`.